input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Peer-to-peer (P2P) communication enables nodes to self-organize into a globally distributed network of Cardano block producers and relays, and also self-optimize, choosing the best and more performant connected nodes and disconnecting from less performant ones.

 Information is exchanged between nodes to enable a flexible network topology that automatically adapts to dynamically changing network conditions.
-This further boosts network decentralization, resilience and robustness.
+This further boosts network decentralization, resilience, and robustness.

 The network's P2P architecture includes four elements: